 But how does this look throughout the United States?
 Are some states better than others?
-We’ve taken a deep dive into the data to find out where DUI accidents, fatalities, and arrests frequently occur.
+We’ve taken a deep dive into the latest available data to find out where DUI accidents, fatalities, and arrests frequently occur.
 We then ranked each state from best-to-worst.

 According to the NHTSA, a driver with a BAC of 0.08 will experience concentration difficulties, difficulty maintaining speed, impaired perception, impaired judgment, short-term memory loss, and difficulty processing information.
 Even a BAC of 0.05, which is within the legal limit, will result in reduced coordination, reduced ability to track moving objects, difficulty steering, and reduced reaction times.

-States with the highest amounts of drunk driving
+States with the most drunk driving

-States with the lowest amounts of drunk driving
+States with the least drunk driving

-The complete list of DUI statistics state-by-state
+The complete list of drunk driving statistics by state

 We calculated the DUI Severity Score by first creating a normalized score out of ten on the factors “DUI arrests per 100,000 drivers”, “DUI road fatalities per 100,000 drivers”, and the “DUI road fatality ratio”, and then taking a final average score across all factors to discover the overall score for each state.

-450+ exam-like questions
+550+ exam-like questions